StefanoAnzolut/business-guide/source/integrations/hubspot.rst

 ==============================

 ..
 NOTE::
- Signing directly from the **Deals section** on Hubspot is currently available to selected customers.
+ Signing from the **Deals section** on Hubspot is currently available to selected customers.

 With the Skribble Electronic Signature plug-in, companies, departments, and teams can sign and track their status without leaving Hubspot.
 To connect Hubspot with Skribble Business, you’ll need: